5G-MAG/rt-5gms-application-provider/README.md

 ```

 Activate GUI with the following command:

 ```
 cd management-ui/
 uvicorn server:app --reload
 ```

-Web application will be accessible at the port `8000`, and it requires active communication with the RT Application Function running as a separate process.
+The web application will be accessible at port `8000`, and it requires active communication with the 5GMS Application
+Function running as a separate process.

-## CLI program
+# Building and installing the CLI program

-Python Web Server implements classes and methods from `python` library.
-If you prefere to control RT Application Function operations using Command Line Interface, independently of the web-based GUI, run the following command on the `python` subdirectory:
+If you prefer to control 5GMS Application Function operations using a Command Line Interface (CLI), independently of the
+web-based GUI, run the following command in the `python` subdirectory:

 ```
 cd rt-5gms-application-provider
 python3 -m pip install ./python
 ```

-This will install the executables i.e. `m1-session`, `m1-client` and `msaf-configuration` and associated `rt_m1_client` python module.
+This will install the executables i.e. `m1-session`, `m1-client` and `msaf-configuration` and associated `rt_m1_client`
+python module.
 For testing use a venv so that you don't change system python modules, e.g.:

 ```